Patryk27/kartoffels/README.md

 $ ssh 127.0.0.1 -p1314
 ```

-note that this only starts the ssh server - if you want to use the web frontend,
+note that this only starts the ssh server - if you want to use the web frontend:
-the instructions are slightly different:

 ```bash
 # step iii: launch server (note the `--http` argument)